developinguxd/workshops/README.md

 Developing UXD - workshops
 ==========================

-All slides and working material of our workshops.
+All our slides and exercises.

 Click on the button to the right to download.